itornaza/sdc-model-predictive-control/README.md

 ### Vehicle physical characteristics

-*Lf* measures the distance between the front of the vehicle and its center of gravity (CoG).
+*Lf* measures the distance between the front of the vehicle and its Center of Gravity (CoG).
 The larger the vehicle, the slower the turn rate.

 ### Equations